What You Need to Know About Activated Charcoal in Skincare

 ACNE

-pores are often responsible for acne on the skin, and one way to prevent this
+Activated charcoal contains antibacterial properties, which makes it effective in fighting acne, blackheads, and whiteheads.
+Bacteria, fungus, and clogged pores are often responsible for acne on the skin, and one way to prevent this is to include activated charcoal in your skincare routine.

 Its absorbent properties leave your skin’s pores clog-free and reduce your pores’ size, in turn reducing oil production.
 Activated charcoal does not only inhibit the growth of these acne-causing bacteria and fungi, but it also speeds up the skin’s healing from acne and other skin infections.